-Q: ‘When I have cooked and peeled chestnuts for cooking, can they be stored overnight in the fridge?
-Or is there an alternate method?’
+Q: ‘When I have cooked and peeled chestnuts, can they be stored overnight in the fridge?
+Can they be frozen?’

-A: After cooking and peeling chestnuts you can store them in an airtight container overnight for sure, for use the next day.
-If you would like to store them for use in a few months time, they can be frozen.
-In fact fresh chestnuts can be frozen also in an air tight container for use out of season, but these would not be good for roasting, but fine for boiling or the microwave.
+A: After cooking and peeling chestnuts you can store them in an airtight container overnight for sure, for use over the next few days.
+If you would like to store them for use in a few months time, they can be frozen (cooked and peeled).
+Industry does not recommend freezing fresh chestnuts.

-Q: ‘Are there any retail suppliers of chestnut cutters (chestnut knives) and/or chestnut roasters?’
+Q: ‘Are there any retail suppliers of chestnut cutters (chestnut knives)?’

-A: Cutting knives are available for purchase from www.tweenhillschestnuts.com.au and http://cheznuts.com.au/product/chestnut-marking-knife/ and scoring snips and roasting pans are available for sale from http://www.growlerscreekgrove.com.au/buy_online.html
+A: Cutting knives are available for purchase from http://cheznuts.com.au/product/chestnut-marking-knife/ and scoring snips are available for sale from http://www.growlerscreekgrove.com.au/buy_online.html

 Q: ‘I am looking for a supplier of chestnut seeds.’